 1. Get the truth out in the open

 You can’t rebuild this house from its fragmented pieces.
-You have to find the causes of the damage and possibly build a new atop of the rubble.
+You have to find the cause of the damage and possibly build a new atop of the rubble.

 You need to figure out what caused the affair.
 You need to ask why.
 You need to know that it’s over.
-It needs to be crystal clear before you can begin to heal from all of the pain.
+It needs to be crystal clear before you can begin to heal from all of the pain and insecurity after infidelity.

 2. See a marriage counselor

 Getting the truth on the table is important, but try to do so in a safe space like a therapist’s office.
 They will help guide that conversation so that it doesn’t take too many ugly twists and turns.